Skip to content

 Supported Package Integration📜

-After graduating your package and getting approval to add it to Big Bang, the following instructions must be completed.
+After graduating your package and getting approval to add it to Big Bang, the instructions provided here must be completed.

 Prerequisites📜